kmaho17/shinpokered-rebalanced/README.md

 **Note: Changelogs may contain spoilers**
 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

-v1.24.6_dev
+v1.24.6(hotfix)
 - Worked on emulator tests a bit more
 - Moved CalcStat function out of home bank to free up space
 - Status Screen now prints types from party struct data instead of species header
-- Undocumented secret pokemon changes
+- Undocumented secret move tutors; these are considered cheats and are just for fun
   - Lickitung can learn Lick via the move-relearner in Saffron City
   - Flareon can learn Agility and Low Kick from the Karate Master
   - Hitmonlee can learn Agility and Quick Attack from the Pikachu in the Vermilion Fan Club